winstonchiong/decisionlabucsf.github.io/_pages/05-hiring.md

   <div class="project-title" style="color: #000000">Research assistant in neuroethics</div>
 </div>

-Under the supervision of Principal Investigator [Winston Chiong, MD PhD]({{ '/team/index.html#Winston Chiong' | prepend: site.baseurl | prepend: site.url }}), the Assistant Clinical Research Coordinator (Assistant CRC) will perform entry-level duties related to the support and coordination of an National Institutes of Health (NIH) BRAIN Initiative-funded research study that aims to investigate patient experiences with novel implanted neurotechnologies for the treatment of mood, movement, and seizure disorders; and how patient experiences and concerns can be incorporated in clinicians’ and researchers’ views about the ethical development of neurotechnology.
+Under the supervision of Principal Investigator [Winston Chiong, MD PhD]({{ '/team/index.html#Winston Chiong' | prepend: site.baseurl | prepend: site.url }}), the Assistant Clinical Research Coordinator (Assistant CRC) will perform entry-level duties related to the support and coordination of a National Institutes of Health (NIH) BRAIN Initiative-funded research study that aims to investigate patient experiences with novel implanted neurotechnologies for the treatment of mood, movement, and seizure disorders; and how patient experiences and concerns can be incorporated in clinicians’ and researchers’ views about the ethical development of neurotechnology.

-Under direct supervision, the Assistant CRC will be responsible for: assisting / help with recruitment of research participants, applying understanding of inclusion / exclusion eligibility criteria for protocols; assisting in scheduling and coordinating study participant interviews; completing study forms to submit to sponsors and / or appropriate agencies; collecting, entering, and cleaning data in study databases; maintaining data quality; assisting with data analysis; assisting with preparation of reports and tables; attending team meetings; accompanying researchers to participant interviews.
+Under direct supervision, the Assistant CRC will be responsible for: assisting/help with recruitment of research participants, applying understanding of inclusion/exclusion eligibility criteria for protocols; assisting in scheduling and coordinating study participant interviews; completing study forms to submit to sponsors and/or appropriate agencies; collecting, entering, and cleaning data in study databases; maintaining data quality; assisting with data analysis; assisting with preparation of reports and tables; attending team meetings; accompanying researchers to participant interviews.

 ### Required qualifications
 - HS graduation and sufficient experience and demonstrated skills to successfully perform the assigned duties and responsibilities
 - Proficiency with Microsoft Word, PowerPoint, and Windows
-- Prior interest / experience in bioethics and / or social sciences, as evidenced by coursework or extracurricular activities
+- Prior interest/experience in bioethics and/or social sciences, as evidenced by coursework or extracurricular activities
 - Excellent verbal and written communications and presentation skills; excellent organizational skills; and excellent interpersonal skills to work effectively in a diverse team
 - Comfort in learning new computer programs
 - Excellent analytical and problem-solving skills